zekticezy/batshitfastmobs/README.md

 3. Load your world and run.

 # Licensing
 This project uses zekkie's *Go Crazy* License™.
 Meaning is in the name: Go Crazy.
 Do whatever you want with it.
-I don't care.

 # Bug Reporting
 Do not ask me to fix bugs.
 Don't even report any bugs.
 This was made in 10 minutes.
 I do not care.